StableMamba: Distillation-free Scaling of Large SSMs for Images and Videos: Abstract

 \section{Abstract}

-State-space models (SSMs), exemplified by S4, have introduced a novel context modeling method by integrating state-space techniques into deep learning.
-However, they struggle with global context modeling due to their data-independent matrices.
-The Mamba model addressed this with data-dependent variants via the S6 selective-scan algorithm, enhancing context modeling, especially for long sequences.
-However, Mamba-based architectures are difficult to scale with respect to the number of parameters, which is a major limitation for vision applications.
-This paper addresses the scalability issue of large SSMs for image classification and action recognition without requiring additional techniques like knowledge distillation.
+{State-space models (SSMs), exemplified by S4, have introduced a novel context modeling method by integrating state-space techniques into deep learning.
+Despite their effectiveness, SSMs struggle with global context modeling due to data-independent matrices.
+The Mamba model addresses this with data-dependent variants enabled by S6 selective-scan algorithm, enhancing context modeling, especially for long sequences.
+However, Mamba-based architectures face significant parameter scalability challenges, limiting their utility in vision applications.
+This paper tackles the scalability issue of large SSMs for image classification and action recognition without relying on additional techniques like knowledge distillation.
 We analyze the distinct characteristics of Mamba-based and Attention-based models, proposing a Mamba-Attention interleaved architecture that enhances scalability, robustness, and performance.
-We demonstrate that the stable and efficient interleaved architecture resolves the scalability issue of Mamba-based architectures for images and videos and increases robustness to common artifacts like JPEG compression.
-Our thorough evaluation on the ImageNet-1K, Kinetics-400 and Something-Something-v2 benchmarks demonstrates that our approach improves the accuracy of state-of-the-art Mamba-based architectures by up to $+1.7$.
+We demonstrate that the stable and efficient interleaved architecture resolves the scalability issue of Mamba-based architectures and increases robustness to common corruption artifacts.
+Our thorough evaluation on the ImageNet-1K, Kinetics-400, and Something-Something-v2 benchmarks demonstrates that our approach improves the accuracy of state-of-the-art Mamba-based architectures by up to $+1.7$\%.}